 In NSW, police can confiscate number plates at the roadside or impound the vehicle if they detect a driver committing certain high-risk offences.
 This includes ‘hoon’ offences, such as street racing, engaging in a police pursuit or speeding by more than 45km/h over the limit.

-From Monday 3 December 2018, as part of the Road Safety Plan 2021, the vehicle sanctions scheme also applies to repeat, high-risk drink drivers.
+Since 3 December 2018, as part of the Road Safety Plan 2021, the vehicle sanctions scheme also applies to repeat, high-risk drink drivers, and since 28 June 2021 also applies to combined offences where they are high range or repeat offences.
 Vehicle sanctions typically apply for three months.

-More information on the vehicle sanctions scheme is available on the Roads and Maritime Services website.
+More information on the vehicle sanctions scheme is available on the Transport for NSW website.